-There is a turning point that recharges you and eventually brings success.
-This is associated with the turning of darkness back toward the light — the winter solstice, the shortest day of the year, the day when darkness begins to decrease and the hours of daylight start to increase.
-This is the beginning of a turnaround — a time for letting go of the old and making way for the new; a time of new beginnings.
-And it starts with rest.
+A turning point recharges you and eventually brings success.
+This hexagram is associated with the turning of darkness back toward the light — the winter solstice, the shortest day of the year, the day when darkness begins to decrease and the hours of daylight start to increase.
+This is the cusp of a turnaround — a time for letting go of the old and making way for the new; a time of new beginnings.
+And it all starts with rest.

-Don’t move too fast right now.
-The new momentum is just beginning.
-The turnaround demands that your energy be recharged by adequate rest, so that your life force is not spent prematurely.
-This principle of hibernation, of allowing energy to renew itself and be strengthened by rest, applies to many situations: recuperation after an illness; the slow return of trust after a period of estrangement; the careful development of new relationships after a splitting apart of old ones.
+Don’t move too fast.
+A new momentum is just beginning.
+A turnaround requires that your energy be recharged by adequate rest, so that your life force is not depleted prematurely.
+This principle of hibernation, of allowing energy to renew itself and be strengthened by rest, applies to many situations: recuperation after an illness; the slow return of trust after a period of estrangement; the careful development of new relationships after the splitting apart of old ones.

 Everyone suffers setbacks from time to time.
 Some lucky people suffer small ones early in life, and learn that they can survive a period of collapse.
 In this case, a minor setback is little more than an inconvenience, but serves to build character, as long as proper action is taken before things decline too far.
 Persevere, return to the main road, and good fortune will lie ahead.

 Spectacular comebacks in any field are a sign of self-mastery.
 Achieving success the first time, on the strength of one’s natural abilities, is good luck; coming back after failure or disappointment indicates true strength of character.
 Follow the example of such people; they have much to teach you about discarding egocentric concerns and embracing the good.
 Such self-control brings great good fortune.

 Those who continually reverse their direction through a lack of self-control run great risks, and are sometimes thought to be brilliant, but more often they are foolish and unstable.
 Be sure to chart a steady course and move steadily toward your goal.